alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2023-05-01-Magnetic-Field-Controlled-Robot.md

 <b> Modifying the Design </b>

 My solution was to add cascaded amplifiers on the receiver - this required a lot of trial and error to determine how much we needed to amplify the signal.
-This is the messy final version of the car:
+This is the messy final version of the car (not pictured is the additional, tiny, chaotic solder breadboard we had stuffed underneath):

 <img src="/assets/images/final_car.jpg" style="width:60%">